 The ruby is without a doubt, a very beautiful stone.
 The most obvious visual characteristic of the ruby is its intense, rich red color with a deep hint of blue.
 This is the most desired and valued color for a ruby (which comes in different shades of red).

-It is the colour that determines the price of the ruby, second criteria being clarity.
-The ruby is one of the four precious gemstones: diamond, ruby, emerald and sapphire and is quite hard - 9 on the Mohs scale of hardness.
+It is the color that determines the price of the ruby, the second criteria being clarity.
+The ruby is one of the four precious gemstones: diamond, ruby, emerald, and sapphire and is quite hard - 9 on the Mohs scale of hardness.